cake-contrib/Cake.Prca.Website/README.md

 ## Deployment

 The site is deployed for every release tagged on the `master` branch.
-Release numbering is in sync with numbering of the core `Cake.Prca` addin.
+Release numbering is in sync with numbering of the core `Cake.Issues` addin.